The multiple benefits of video surveillance in manufacturing

 Respecting workers’ rights

 It is important to note that while video surveillance in the workplace has numerous benefits and all represent legitimate reasons to use video surveillance, employees still have certain rights in relation to the video captured.
-This is particularly relevant in light of the forthcoming EU General Data Protection Regulations (GDPR).
-This article provides a good overview of the specific impact of GDPR on workplace surveillance, and our own whitepaper on the broader impact of GDPR on video surveillance can be found here.
+This has become increasingly relevant since the EU General Data Protection Regulations (GDPR) have been implemented.
+This article provides a good overview of the specific impact of GDPR on workplace surveillance.

 The multiple benefits of video surveillance – whether visible or unseen – are more accessible than they have ever been, to a broader range and size of businesses.
-Read more about the top considerations when specifying a video surveillance solution here and about Axis solutions for mid-size organizations here.
+Read more about the top considerations when specifying a video surveillance solution here.